daguilarm/laravel-action-forms/README.md

         required
     />

-> If you want to set a default condition, don't forget to send the value as a variable, using the colon character (:conditional="true").
+> If you want to set a default condition, don't forget to send the value as a variable, using the colon character: `:conditional="true"`.

 ## Create an Input component